 Do I keep the rights to my book?

 Yes.
 You keep all rights and all credit.
 It’s your book and your name on it.
+I also write for authors in Clearwater.
 I’m rarely on the cover, usually just acknowledged on the copyright page or in the back, if at all.

 Is the book written by AI?